Running a Qiskit Function as a function¶

 quasi_dists = sampler.run(circuit).result().quasi_dists

-# save results of pattern execution,
+# save results of function execution,

 # which will be accessible by calling `.result()`